Traveling Photographic Exhibition

 The exhibition includes an optional array of framed three-dimensional art and artifacts used and/or produced by the Mbuti people.

 The Mbuti exhibition was initially organized by the Tribal Trust Foundation with the support of the Santa Barbara Museum of Art (SBMA); Karen Sinsheimer, SBMA Curator of Photography; and Molly Feltner, photographer.
-It has traveled to three venues and it was most recently on view at Pacifica Institute over the summer months and extended through September.
+It has traveled to several venues and it was most recently on view at Pacifica Institute over the summer months and extended through September.

 • 3 photos at 9.25 x 13.75 inches; 16 x 20 mats